In our monthly Small Cap round up, we’ll be focussing on these four areas:

 This sector has been notable for its weakness, with some companies falling over in the past 12 months.

-We’ve looked at a few with the view to finding value where their longer-term profitability under pressure.
+We’ve looked at a few with the view to finding value in small caps in the sector where their longer-term profitability under pressure.

 Myer (MYR): risk reward doesn’t make sense